About Me

 My primary field of interest is linguistic pragmatics and cross-cultural communication: the relationship between social and cultural structures, the study of social conflict, and the analysis of face-to-face interaction.

-I have extensive experience in socio-cultural settings relevant to my profession.
-First, I studied and worked in Europe and benefitted from Australia's academic environment and general lifestyle.
-Later, I lectured and researched in a different cultural and linguistic environment of Papua New Guinea.
-In 1999-2000, I taught ESL at Eastern Mediterranean University in Northern Cyprus.
+I have extensive experience in socio-cultural settings relevant to my field of work.
+First, I studied and worked in Europe, benefiting from Australia's academic environment and general lifestyle.
+Later, I lectured and researched in a different cultural and linguistic environment in Papua New Guinea.
+From 1999 to 2000, I taught ESL at Eastern Mediterranean University in Northern Cyprus.
 The subsequent five years spent in China were gratifying to me.
-I learned much about Chinese lifestyle, culture, and language teaching and learning methods at schools and universities.
-From 2006 to 2009, I worked as Head of Languages Centre at the Middle East College of Information Technology in Oman.
+I learned a great deal about the Chinese lifestyle, culture, and language teaching and learning methods in schools and universities.
+From 2006 to 2009, I worked as Head of the Languages Center at the Middle East College of Information Technology in Oman.
 I was involved in ESL teaching, administration, program design, and material development.
-From September 2009 till August 2014, I served as Associate Professor of Linguistics in the Department of Foreign Languages at the University of Nizwa.
+From September 2009 to August 2014, I served as Associate Professor of Linguistics in the Department of Foreign Languages at the University of Nizwa.
 At present, I teach general academic requirements courses at the Higher Colleges of Technology in Dubai.

 I had unique opportunities to travel three times around the world and become acquainted with many exciting and culturally diverse countries: India, Brazil, Singapore, Mongolia, Pakistan, the Philippines, Thailand, Hong Kong, the United Kingdom, the United States, Germany, France, Denmark, Italy, Turkey, Bulgaria, Romania, Ukraine, Estonia, Latvia, Moldova, Georgia, Poland, Chechnya, and some other countries.
 I worked and studied in Papua New Guinea, China, Russia, Australia, Lithuania, Oman, Northern Cyprus, and the United Arab Emirates.

-The above experiences gave me valuable insights into many cultures, learning, and teaching styles at different universities, colleges, schools, and ESL training centers.
-They enabled me to design the website ESL Teacher Reference Desk.
-This website serves English teachers, professors, and researchers who wish to improve their competence in teaching, research, education, administration, ESL job search, and many other areas related to the English teaching profession.
+The above experiences provided me with valuable insights into various cultures, learning, and teaching styles at different universities, colleges, schools, and ESL training centers.
+They enabled me to design the ESL Teacher Reference Desk website.
+This website serves English teachers, professors, and researchers who wish to enhance their skills in teaching, research, education, administration, ESL job search, and various other areas related to the English teaching profession.

 Dr. Algirdas Makarevicius